DeeterCesler/landlord-rating/README.md

 1. A CRUD app with models of users, reviews, address, landlords, management companies
 2. Search by addresses, landlords, companies
-3. See a landlord or company's aggregate rating (e.g. average 3/5 out of 10 reviews)
+3. See a landlord or company's aggregate rating (e.g. a landlord gets a rating of 3/5 out of the average of 10 user reviews)

 Note: the individual review should include a rough date of when one lived there.